DaanWesterhof/r2d2-python-build/README.md

 ```

 Let's break that down:

-`should_stop` is the global stop flag the program loop checks.

 `main()` is the (symbolic) main function, containing the actual meat of the program.
 It instantiates the `Module` class and starts processing.